When To Use Bank Deposits

 - Enter the deposit date from the bank or deposit slip.

-- Select the received payments that belong in this deposit batch.
+- Select the received checks that belong in this deposit batch.

 - Compare the selected total to the bank deposit total.